ADAMA Releases First Annual Environmental, Social, and Governance (ESG) Report

-- Waste recycling increased, with a focus on plastic waste.
-ADAMA is committed to reducing its plastic footprint throughout the product life cycle including operating plastic recycling centers at several production sites and recycling empty plastic containers following their use by the farmers.
+- Waste recycling increased, with focus on plastic waste.
+ADAMA is committed to reducing its plastic footprint throughout the product life cycle including operating plastic recycling centers at several production sites and recycling empty plastic containers following their used by the farmers.

 - Air emissions dropped sharply by >60% due to the shutdown of a coal-based power plant and substantial investment in upgrading emission control systems at ADAMA’s Chinese facilities.

-- The number of herbicides discharged dropped by 24% to 840 Kg per annum, due to the company’s continuous investment in upstream and treatment technologies.
+- The amount of herbicides discharged dropped by 24% to 840 Kg per annum, due to the company’s continuous investment in upstream and treatment technologies.

 - Workplace safety: The low number of accidents and casualties bear witness to the emphasis ADAMA places on taking care of its people.
-The injury rate (IR) dropped from 0.56 to 0.46.
-Also during 2020, the company launched the regular ADAMA HSE and sustainability newsletter which covers regulatory updates, global industry case studies and more.
+Injury rate (IR) dropped from 0.56 to 0.46.
+Also during 2020.

-- Support for ADAMA’s people: From the earliest days of COVID-19, the company put its people first, encouraging work-from-home wherever possible and taking every step to keep its employees safe, including covering certain medical insurances, vaccination expenses, medical consultations and more.
+- Support for ADAMA’s people: From the earliest days of COVID-19, the company put its people first, encouraging work-from-home wherever possible, and taking every step to keep its employees safe.

 - Diversity and inclusion: In 2020, ADAMA formed a dedicated committee to assess the company’s Diversity and Inclusion profile, form a vision and an action plan to reach its goals.

-ADAMA’s sustainability report and ESG report, audited by KPMG, are available here.
+ADAMA’s sustainability report and ESG report, audited by KPMG, is available here.

 ADAMA Ltd. is a global leader in crop protection, providing solutions to farmers across the world to combat weeds, insects and disease.
-ADAMA has one of the widest and most diverse portfolios of active ingredients in the world, state-of-the-art R&D, manufacturing and formulation facilities, together with a culture that empowers our people in markets around the world to listen to farmers and ideate from the field.
-This uniquely positions ADAMA to offer a vast array of distinctive mixtures, formulations and high-quality differentiated products, delivering solutions that meet local farmer and customer needs in over 100 countries globally.
-For more information, visit us at www.ADAMA.com and follow us on Twitter at @adamaUS.
+ADAMA has one of the widest and most diverse portfolios of active ingredients in the world, as well as state-of-the-art R&D, manufacturing and formulation facilities.
+With a culture that empowers our people to listen to farmers and ideate from the field, ADAMA is uniquely positioned to offer a vast array of distinctive mixtures, formulations and high-quality differentiated products, delivering solutions that meet local farmer and customer needs in over 100 countries globally.
+For more information, visit us at www.ADAMA.com and follow us on Twitter® at @ADAMAAgri.